-Alston is a pretty town with cobbled streets and historical houses set in the heart of the North Pennines.
+Alston is a pretty town with a market cross and historical houses set in the heart of the North Pennines.
 It is surrounded by rolling, heather covered fells and is listed as England’s highest market town.
 Its remote location makes it an ideal area to ‘get away from it all’ and yet is close to numerous areas of beautiful unspoilt countryside, historical features and beautiful coastlines.
 The surrounding roads are quiet and challenging making them a cyclist’s heaven!

-The town is a self contained little community including 4 public houses, 2 supermarkets, 2 petrol stations, fish and chip shop, cafes, gift shops, butcher’s shop, hairdressers, wholefood shop, post office and much more!
+The town is a self contained little community including 4 public houses, 2 supermarkets, 2 petrol stations, cafes, Jack’s Takeaway, gift shops, hairdressers, wholefood shop, post office, library and tourist information and much more!
 All facilities are within 5 to 10 minutes walk from the Hostel.

 Visit our Face book page www.facebook.com/YHAAlston